Released in May 1998, Submit to Selfdestruction

 as if the nightmares are tearing through your mind and taking hold in the real world.
 The tempo changes throughout the piece,

 though none of this really justifies the length of nearly eleven minutes.

-Dark Chambers is not a bad album, just kind of average.
+Deep Dark Chambers is not a bad album, just kind of average.
 The band could have done well to work harder on the material

 and re-write certain riffs in order to maintain the desired atmosphere.
 The vocal performance of Andreas Classen remains the